VallariAg/Blog/content/blog/scopeInJS/index.md

 console.log(a); // 2 -- Leaked global!
 ```
 When we pass `o2`, which does not porssess property `a`, no such property is created in `with` and `o2.a` remains undefined.
-Also, a golabl variable `a` is created by the `a = 2` assignment.
+Also, a global variable `a` is created by the `a = 2` assignment.

-The `with` statement takes an object, and treats that object as a wholly seperate lexical scope.
-Thus, object's properties are lexical defined in that scope.
+The `with` statement takes an object and treats that object as a wholly separate lexical scope.
+Thus, the object's properties are lexically defined in that scope.
 A normal var declaration inside that `with` block will be scoped to it's containing function scope.

 So, the scope declared by `with` statement to `o1` was `o1` scope, and it accessed it's property `o1.a`.
-But when we used  `o2` as a scope, it has no property `a` defined in that scope so LHS identifier lookup occured (remember how it creates a new variable at global scope when the variable is not found in all it's nested scopes, in non-strict mode).
+But when we used  `o2` as a scope, it has no property `a` defined in that scope so LHS identifier lookup occurred (remember how it creates a new variable at global scope when the variable is not found in all it's nested scopes, in non-strict mode).

-`eval()` modified the lexical scope, but `with` creates a whole new lexicals scope from the object you pass to it.
+`eval()` modified the lexical scope, but `with` creates a whole new lexical scope from the object you pass to it.

 ##### Performace

-The engine performs a number of performance optimisation during compilation phase.
-Some of which boils down to, analysing the code as it lexes and pre-determine where all variables and function declarations are, so that it takes less effort to resolve identifiers during execution.
+The engine performs a number of performance optimization during the compilation phase.
+Some of which boils down to, analyzing the code as it lexes and pre-determine where all variables and function declarations are so that it takes less effort to resolve identifiers during execution.

-But with presence of `eval` or `with`, it canot know at lexing time what code `eval` has that modifies the scope or what new scope `with` will create, so it essentially assumes that most of optimisations it would make are pointless due to ambiguity in scopes so it doesn't perform the optimisation *at all*.
+But with the presence of `eval` or `with`, it can't know at lexing time what code `eval` has that modifies the scope or what new scope `with` will create, so it essentially assumes that most of the optimisations it would make are pointless due to ambiguity in scopes so it doesn't perform the optimization *at all**.
 Hence, making the execution slower.

 ## Function VS Block Scope

-JavaScipt has function-based scope.
+JavaScript has function-based scope.
 Each function has it's own scope.
 ```js
 function foo(a) {
     var b;